Vam-Jam/KAC/docs/objects/CFileImage.md

 # CFileImage Class
-This class serve to read and write png files
+This class serves to read and write png files

 ## \<constructor>(const string&in path)
 Make the CFileImage object "point" to a png image.
 The string argument represent the path of your image.

-All image are created in /Base/Maps/...
+All image are created in `/Base/Maps/...`

 The string argument is the path to the png file to which you want to link your CFileImage object to.
 It create a CFileImage object that "point" to the file in the specified path.
 Note that CFileImage uses the CFileMatcher class on the string argument to find the path.